-The recommended active queue management to be deployed is random early detection, better known as RED [13].
-Under RED, a router will probabilistically drop an arriving packet even though the queue for the appropriate outbound interface is not full.
-The motivation for this "early" drop comes from the fact that packet loss is the primary indicator of congestion for a TCP connection.
-By dropping packets before a router's queue fills, the TCP connections sharing the queue will reduce their transmission rates and (ideally) ensure the queue does not overflow.
-The claim (borne out by significant empirical data) is that dropping packets prior to the overflow of the queue will reduce the overall rate of packet loss.
-Given that TCP traffic dominates on Internet backbones [25], RED, and other forms of early congestion notification, have the potential to improve overall network performance as well as that seen by individual TCP connections.
+SIGCOMM'00, Stockholm, Sweden.
+Copyright 2000 ACM 1-58113-224-7/00/0008...\$5.00. of early congestion notification, have the potential to improve overall network performance as well as that seen by individual TCP connections.
 In this work we test this claim and explore the impact of RED on the performance of the most dominant subset of TCP connections on the Internet today: Web traffic.
 In particular, we are interested in measuring the effect of RED on a user-centric measure of performance - the response time for an HTTP 1.0 request.
 Although the performance of RED and other early congestion notification mechanisms continue to be the subject of much study, the evaluation metrics have largely been network-centric measures such as network link utilization or aggregate TCP throughput.
 Moreover, as argued in Section 2 below, most of these evaluation studies focused on simulations of long-lived TCP connections such as (huge) file transfers.
-In contrast, measurement studies have shown that the majority of TCP connections are HTTP connections1 and that many of these connections are quite short-lived, often on the order of a few TCP segments.
+In contrast, measurement studies have shown that the majority of TCP connections are HTTP connections and that many of these connections are quite short-lived, often on the order of a few TCP segments.
 More importantly, given that the performance of the Internet is becoming synonymous with the performance of the Web, understanding the impact of router forwarding behaviors on user-visible performance measures is an important (and largely ignored) aspect of the evaluation of any congestion control proposal.

-At a high-level, we seek to compare the performance of HTTP request-response pairs under RED and more traditional taildrop2 FIFO queuing.
+At a high-level, we seek to compare the performance of HTTP request-response pairs under RED and more traditional tail-drop FIFO queuing.
 Unfortunately, measuring the performance of HTTP under RED is a complex problem.
 First, as described in more detail in Section 3, RED is a general mechanism that is controlled by (at least) 5 separate control parameters.
-There exist rules-of-thumb for assigning values to most parameters [15], but little is known about how (or if) one can optimize RED performance for a given traffic class.
+There exist rules-of-thumb for assigning values to most parameters [14], but little is known about how (or if) one can optimize RED performance for a given traffic class.
 Second, even if optimal RED parameter settings were known, generating or simulating HTTP behaviors in a meaningful way is problematic.
 There are few models of HTTP traffic and it is likely the case that Web traffic dynamics (e.g., the mix between HTTP 1.0 and 1.1 protocols) are evolving faster than our current ability to measure and model the traffic.

 Our general approach is to conduct a "live simulation" of Web browsing in a laboratory environment.
 By live simulation, we mean that we simulate a large collection of users browsing the Web at a set of sites distributed throughout the continental United States.
-The HTTP traffic generated by the simulated users will traverse a laboratory network with routers that support both RED and traditional tail-drop FIFO queuing.
-A number of instances of the user-browsing simulation program are
+The HTTP traffic generated by the simulated

-^{} Work supported by grants from the National Science Foundation (grants CDA-9624662 and ITR 00-82870), Cisco Systems, the Intel Corp., and the North Carolina Networking Initiative.
+^{} Work supported by grants from the National Science Foundation (grant CDA-9624662), the Intel Corp., and the North Carolina Networking Initiative.